 Improve Your Sleep With Yoga

 A good night's sleep is a treasure that money can't buy.
 Without good sleep, life just isn't worth living.
 You can't expect to look as good as you should, be in a happy mood and have a fabulous sex life if you lack quality sleep.
 Sleeplessness or insomnia affects many people.
-Some of the factors are: a change in one's sleeping environment; doing shift work; pain; anxiety or depression; various illnesses including those caused by breathing problems and urinary difficulties.
+Some of the factors are: a change in one's sleeping environment; doing shift work; pain; anxiety or depression; various illnesses including those caused by breathing problems as sleep apnea and urinary difficulties.
 This can lead to chronic fatigue, low energy levels, moodiness, being unproductive and lack of motivation.

 Yoga is one of the few physical activities that promotes whole-body wellness - both physically and psychologically, without any imbalances.
 This creates perfect harmony between the mind, body and the universe around you.